fishinwind/workshop/rst/Problem_Sets/problem_set_5/problem_set_5.rst

     /vol1/opt/data

+Note that the FASTA sequence for hg19

 Problem 1
 ---------

-Use the peak calls from to derive a binding motif for the CTCF transcription factor. (**10 points**) You will need to:
+Use the CTCF peak calls to derive a binding motif for the CTCF transcription factor. (**10 points**) You will need to:

-  - create FASTA sequence from CTCF ChIP-seq peak calls from the hg19 genome.
+  #. create FASTA sequence from CTCF ChIP-seq peak calls from the hg19
+     genome.

-  - use meme to identify motifs from these FASTA sequences.
+  #. use meme to identify motifs from these FASTA sequences.

-  - write a run script to drive this analysis.
+  #.  write a run script to drive this analysis.

 Keep the meme report and submit it with your homework.